Milkshiift/GoofCord/README.md

 <h2>Take control of your Discord experience with GoofCord – the highly configurable and privacy-focused Discord client.<br>Based on <a href="https://github.com/ArmCord/ArmCord">ArmCord</a>.</h2>
 </div>

-## Features :sparkles:
+## Features That Spark Joy! :sparkles:
-- **:lock: Privacy first**: GoofCord blocks all tracking and uses multiple techniques to improve your privacy and security.
-[More here](https://github.com/Milkshiift/GoofCord/wiki/Privacy-FAQ)
+- **:lock: Privacy at Its Best**: GoofCord blocks all tracking and uses multiple techniques to improve your privacy and security.
+[Learn more](https://github.com/Milkshiift/GoofCord/wiki/Privacy-FAQ)
-- **:gear: Configurable**: Tailor your client to your liking with GoofCord's plethora of configuration options.
+- **:gear: Your Way, Your Client**: Personalize GoofCord to match your vibe with an array of customization options.
-- **:chart_with_upwards_trend: Performant**: Enjoy a smooth and lag-free chatting experience with GoofCord's superior speed and responsiveness.
-[Benchmarks](https://github.com/Milkshiift/GoofCord/wiki/Placeholder)
+- **:chart_with_upwards_trend: Fast and Performant**: Glide through your chats with GoofCord's superior speed and responsiveness.
+[Check the Benchmarks!](https://github.com/Milkshiift/GoofCord/wiki/Placeholder)
-- **:white_circle: Minimal**: Sleek and Minimalistic: Packed only with the features you'll actually use.
+- **:white_circle: Elegance in Simplicity**: We've kept it simple and sleek, delivering only the features you truly need.
-- **:bookmark: Standalone**: GoofCord is built as a standalone client and doesn't rely on the original Discord client in any way.
+- **:bookmark: Standalone**: GoofCord is a standalone client, not reliant on the original Discord client in any way.
-- **:electric_plug: Plugins & Themes support**: GoofCord supports other client mods such as [Vencord](https://github.com/Vendicated/Vencord) or [Shelter](https://github.com/uwu/shelter) which allows you to use plugins and themes.
+- **:electric_plug: Plugins & Themes support**: Embrace other client mods like [Vencord](https://github.com/Vendicated/Vencord) or [Shelter](https://github.com/uwu/shelter) for a world of plugins and themes.
-- **:iphone: Cross-platform**: GoofCord is available on **Windows** and **Linux**. <sup>You can request ARM support in the issues tab</sup>
+- **:iphone: Cross the Platform**: Find GoofCord on **Windows** and **Linux**. <sup>Don't hesitate to request ARM support in our issues tab.</sup>

-## How to run/install it?
+## Ready to Dive In?

-Windows: Download .exe installer and run it
+Windows: Simply download the .exe installer and run it.
-Linux: Download .AppImage for your architecture and run it
+Linux: Grab the .AppImage for your architecture and fire it up.

+Everything you'll need can be found in the Discords settings.
+Simply look for the topmost button, which opens the GoofCord settings window.
+To explore the enchanting world of plugins and themes, head over to the Vencord category within your Discord settings.
+Have fun!

-If you want to compile it yourself for any platform:
+For the brave souls who want to compile it themselves, here's how:
 1. Install [NodeJS](https://nodejs.dev) and [pnpm](https://pnpm.io/installation#using-npm)
-2. Open command prompt
+2. Open your command prompt
-3. If you know what is git then clone GoofCord repo: `git clone https://github.com/Milkshiift/GoofCord`
+3. If you're familiar with git, clone the GoofCord repo with `git clone https://github.com/Milkshiift/GoofCord`
-Otherwise donwload source code using big green button on top of the page and extract the source code
+Otherwise, grab the source code using the big green button at the top of the page and extract it.
-4. Open source code directory using `cd [DIRECTORY LOCATION]`
+4. Navigate to the source code directory with `cd [DIRECTORY LOCATION]`
-4. Run `pnpm install` to install dependencies
+5. Install the dependencies with pnpm install
-5. Compile/Package with `pnpm run packageWindows` or `pnpm run packageLinux`
+6. Compile or package it with `pnpm run packageWindows` or `pnpm run packageLinux`
-6. You can find compiled app in `dist` folder
+7. Find your freshly compiled app in the `dist` folder.

-## FAQ
-### Do you have a support Discord?
+## Burning Questions?
+We've Got Answers!
+### Need Support?
+Join Our Discord!
 [![](https://dcbadge.vercel.app/api/server/CZc4bpnjmm)](https://discord.gg/CZc4bpnjmm)

-### Will I get banned for using this?
+### Is Using GoofCord Risky Business? 🤔
-- You are breaking [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services) by using GoofCord, **but** no one has been banned from using it or any of the client mods.
+- While using GoofCord goes against [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services), rest assured that no one has ever been banned for using it or any client mods.
+GoofCord also does some clever tricks to make Discord think you are just using a web client.

-### How can I access the settings?
+### How can I access the settings? ⚙️
 - Multiple ways:
   - Right-click on the tray icon and click `Open Settings`
-- Open Discord settings and scroll down until you see information about versions.
-Click on the GoofCord version and the settings window will pop out.
+  - Open Discord settings, and you should see the top most button in the category "GoofCord", click it and the settings will pop out for you.
   - Press `Ctrl+Shift+'` shortcut.

-### Where can I find the source code?
+### Seeking the Source Code? 🕵️‍♂️
-- The source code is on [GitHub](https://github.com/Milkshiift/GoofCord/).
+- You can find our source code on [GitHub](https://github.com/Milkshiift/GoofCord/).

-### What's the difference between ArmCord and GoofCord?
+### What's the difference between ArmCord and GoofCord? 🤷‍♂️
-- GoofCord is designed to be more minimalistic by intentionally removing features that are not essential for most users.
-Its main focus is on prioritizing privacy, even though there may be limited scope for enhancing it further.
+- GoofCord takes the minimalist approach, intentionally shedding features that most users find non-essential.
+Our top priority?
+Guarding your privacy, we are trying our best!

-## Credits
+## Credits 🙌

 [ArmCord](https://github.com/ArmCord/ArmCord)
 [Discord Sandboxed](https://github.com/khlam/discord-sandboxed)